+Individuals, estates, and trusts.
 If you have a passive activity loss or credit, use Form 8582, Passive Activity Loss Limitations, to figure your allowable passive losses and Form 8582-CR, Passive Activity Credit Limitations, to figure your allowable passive credits.

-For a corporation, use Form 8810, Corporate Passive Activity Loss and Credit Limitations.
-See the instructions for these forms for more information.
+Corporations.
+Use Form 8810, Corporate Passive Activity Loss and Credit Limitations.
+See the instructions for more information.

-If the publicly traded partnership box on Schedule K-1 is checked, CAUTION do not report passive income

-(loss) from the partnership on Form 8582.
-See page 5 for the special rules for publicly traded partnerships.
+If the publicly traded partnership (PTP) box on Schedule K-1 is CAUTION checked, do not report passive income (loss) from the partnership on Form 8582.
+See page 5 for the special rules for PTPs.

-For limited partners of an electing large partnership, all income, loss, deductions, and credits from trade or business and rental activities generally are reported as being from a trade or business that is a single passive activity.
+For limited partners of an ELP, all income, loss, deductions, and credits from trade or business and rental activities generally are reported as being from a trade or business that is a single passive activity.

 However, the determination of whether an activity is a passive activity must be made by any partner who is either a: